 - The elected mayor focused communications and priorities on broader scale issues that affect all constituents such as taxes, housing affordability, infrastructure, and transit, whereas ward representatives narrowed in on ward-specific issues such as particular transit lines in their locales.

 Though this analysis focuses on Calgary, the research may have broader implications for the practice of planning.
 The methodology of analyzing text (of both plans and social media communications) through topic modeling, semantic networks, and sentiment analysis is an effective tool for measuring stated priorities.
 This study also uncovers hidden dynamics such as potential links between Calgary's lack of focus on environmental topics, regional planning, and growth management, and their struggles with addressing sprawl, which could inform other cities with comparable issues.
-In municipalities where candidates consistently use social media in campaigns, the public could also use similar information to identify which local plan components may actually be implemented during a candidate's term.
+In municipalities where candidates consistently use social media in campaigns, the public could also use similar information to identify which local plan components may be implemented during a candidate's term.
 Finally, this paper's methodology can serve as a tool for identifying which planning strategies are discussed in a positive framework during political campaigns and thus help signal which plans are most likely to be implemented.

-In the future, analysis could be done to track the communications of these officials during their terms as well as which aspects of municipal plans that are actually implemented.
+In the future, analysis could be done to track the communications of these officials during their terms as well as which aspects of municipal plans that are implemented.
 Researchers may also conduct similar studies in more municipalities to prove case studies in a broader range of contexts and expand the extrapolative power of the data.

 Top image: TarikVision/iStock/GettyImagesPlus